 Why is diet important?

-Following a healthy diet is important in improving symptoms and preventing the progression of multiple sclerosis.
+Following a healthy diet is important in improving symptoms of multiple sclerosis and improving your quality of life.
 Research shows that saturated fats and dairy are particularly harmful for people with multiple sclerosis (MS).

 Switching to a plant-based, wholefood diet that is rich in omega-3 while excluding dairy and minimizing saturated fat intake is critical in recovering from your symptoms and living a long, healthy life.